frankrousseau/kyou/README.md

 **Mails** Count how many mails you received every day.
 Data comes from [Cozy Mails](https://github.com/mycozycloud/cozy-mails)

+**Coffee Cups** Store the amount of coffee cup you drink everyday.

 ## What about contributions?

 Here are the next things I have mind and not started yet.
 Your participation to them would be highly appreciated.
 Of course any idea is welcome!

 * weather tracker: store your location and track temperature and pluviometry.
-* coffee consumption tracker: every day stores the amount of cup of coffee you drinked.
+* github commit tracker: store your daily amount of commits.
-* alcohol consumption tracker: every day stores the amount of glass  of alcohol you drinked.
+* twitter post tracker: store your daily amount of twitter posts.
-* make trackers more modular and easier to code.
+* learn from previous trackers code to make trackers more modular and easier to code.

 ## Credits